LA VIE EN FAMILLE vs Home Stay

 The unique experience of living with a French family gives the student an insider’s look at French culture and the French way of life.

-Vistas In Education, Inc.‘s Family Stay is a unique opportunity for students to become more than mere tourists.
+Vistas In Education, Inc.‘s LA VIE EN FAMILLE is a unique opportunity for students to become more than mere tourists.

 Other travel companies offer home stays that, typically, have students board as roomers with a paid host -an older couple/individual with a spare bedroom- or have multiple students housed per paid family.
 Often the students have little to no contact with the family.